 Optometrists play a vital role in maintaining good eye health and it is essential that the millions of people who visit an optometrist each year are confident in their practitioner's clinical abilities.
-Many of our respondents felt that the public, and other health professionals, would not trust a degree apprenticeship as a safe and effective route to the qualification of the profession.
+Many of our respondents felt that neither the public nor other health professionals would trust a degree apprenticeship as a safe and effective route to the qualification of the profession.
 There was broad concern that an apprenticeship would be seen as lower quality than conventional optometric education routes and that this would lead to a reduction of trust in and credibility of the profession.